jasmaa/hikawa/README.md

 # Hikawa

-A simple Gemini graphical browser in Go.
+A simple Gemini graphical browser in Go and Godot.

 ## Development